 There are a number of birth control methods that are highly effective in preventing pregnancy.
 There is also a lot of misinformation about how to use birth control, as well as some methods that simply do not work.

-Following are some common myths regarding sex and contraception.
+The following are some common myths regarding sex and contraception.

 1. I’m breastfeeding so I can’t get pregnant.

 Breastfeeding may help prevent pregnancy if a woman is within six months of delivery, has not had a menstrual cycle AND the baby is only feeding on breast milk (no formula or soft food supplementation).
 All three of these criteria must be met for breastfeeding to be an effective form of contraception.
 In all other situations, ovulation can occur even when a woman is breastfeeding.
 The nursing mother should use birth control if she wishes to avoid pregnancy.

 2. You can’t get pregnant if the woman doesn’t have an orgasm.

 Pregnancy occurs when a sperm from the man fertilizes an egg from the woman.
 While the man must ejaculate to release sperm, it is not necessary for the woman to have an orgasm to get pregnant.
 A woman of childbearing age releases an egg each month as part of her regular menstrual cycle.
 This occurs whether or not the woman has sex or an orgasm.

 3. I won’t get pregnant if I douche after sex.